 Olivia is originally from Southern Alberta, growing up on her family farm just outside of Seven Persons.
 Her strong passion for the industry stems from her family farm that has been in operation since 1910.
 Having grown up around cattle & irrigated specialty crops Olivia knows the importance of conservation for future generations.

 Olivia attended Medicine Hat College in the Environmental Science program and then transferred to Lakeland College and recently received her Agribusiness Crop Technology diploma.
 She is hoping to bring fresh ideas to the team and learn some new things in the process.
-Olivia has recently moved to the special areas and is very excited to be joining the CARA team.

 2016 FIELD STAFF